-“Together with FairClimateFund, we invest in climate and social impact projects that generate carbon credits for carbon compensation,” explains Jeroen de Waaij, Meelunie’s Global Sustainability Manager.
+“Together with FairClimateFund, we invest in climate and social impact projects that generate carbon credits,” explains Jeroen de Waaij, Meelunie’s Global Sustainability Manager.
 “These projects reduce carbon emissions and deforestation and improve the living conditions of low-income households and smallholder farmers in developing countries – the ones who suffer most from climate change.
-Working with FairClimateFund guarantees we have the market’s most impactful carbon credits, certified by the highest international standards: Gold Standard (established by the World Wildlife Fund and others) and the Fairtrade Climate Standard.”
+Working with FairClimateFund guarantees we have the market’s most impactful carbon credits, certified by the highest international standards: Gold Standard (established by the World Wildlife Fund and others) and the Fairtrade Climate Standard.
+Additionally, the projects are verified by the external party SustainCERT.”

 “Climate change is having an increasingly disastrous effect on our planet and the lives of millions around the world.
 To help slow it, we believe everyone can and should play their part in reducing carbon emissions.
 Meelunie included.
 It starts with taking responsibility and acknowledging your impact as an organisation.
 For example, in our case at Meelunie climate change will affect our sourcing regions.
 For farmers in high-risk areas, it’s going to become even more difficult to cultivate crops and make a living.
 So, we want to ensure the farmers in our value chains have a better future.
 Because it’s the right thing to do.
 But also, because ensuring their future will safeguard the sourcing of Meelunie’s products.
 Which is why we’ve extended our risk management to incorporate a new Climate Strategy, which focuses on reducing our carbon emissions as much as possible, while simultaneously investing in high-quality, impactful climate projects that benefit the most vulnerable smallholder farmers.”